roualdes/bridgestan/paper/paper.md

 developers to incorporate existing Stan models in their evaluation, e.g., the dozens of diverse models with reference posteriors in [`posteriordb`](https://github.com/stan-dev/posteriordb) [@Magnusson:2022].
-`BridgeStan` further aides algorithm development by leveraging the functions in the Stan Math library, which are written to appropriately handle numerical issues such as under/over-flow and sum-to-one constraints.
+`BridgeStan` further aids algorithm development by leveraging the functions in the Stan Math library, which are written to appropriately handle numerical issues such as under/over-flow and sum-to-one constraints.
 Algorithm developers using `BridgeStan` can thus focus more on their algorithms and less on their